torvista/Zen_Cart-Structured_Data/README.md

 	I have included a spreadsheet where you can enter all the constant values into a worksheet to generate sql UPDATE queries.
 	Hence you can copy and paste the queries to enter all the values into the database in one go (via the ZC admin SQL patch tool or phpmyadmin).

-4. Copy catalog file to: `includes/templates/YOUR_TEMPLATE/jscript`
+4. Copy the catalog javascript file to: `includes/templates/YOUR_TEMPLATE/jscript`

-    The existence of this file in the /jscript folder will include the structured data blocks ALL pages automagically.
+    The existence of this file in the /jscript folder will include the structured data blocks in ALL pages automagically.

 5. Although the markup will display without any further template modifications, strictly you should make this additional modification to the html_header.php, assuming you have a HTML5 template.